refinn15/DiagramEvolution/academicConference.md

 #Why are diagrams important?#

-* yield insights into a mathamatician's work
+* yield insights into a mathematician's work
 * paint visual versions of what the text is saying
 * give readers a fuller sense of the mathematics